-Trivium (resp., Bivium) normally expect two input parameters, a key and an Initialization Vector (IV).
+Trivium (resp., Bivium) normally expect two input parameters, a key and an initialization vector.
 One simple and efficient option to turn them into PRNGs is to use a randomly chosen fixed 80-bit IV for the device lifetime and at every device power-up obtain 80 true random bits from a TRNG as a seed to supply via the key input.
 If multiple instances in parallel are required (to generate many bits without increasing the critical path too much), each of them needs a different 80-bit IV, but can be fed with the same seed.
 Before randomness is produced, at least the initial phase of 1152 (resp., 708) steps needs to be executed.
-Note that the amount of cycles for this initialization depends on the level of unrolling.
-Using Trivium\X64 this phase requires only [1152/64] = 18 cycles.
-Using Trivium\X256 for example only [1152/256] = 5 cycles are needed.
-These numbers of initialization cycles are in the same range as required for the pipelined block-based primitives discussed in Section 3 (i.e., 5 for full SPEEDY, 24 for full Gimli).
+Please note that the amount of cycles for this initialization depends directly on the level of unrolling.

+Using Trivium_X64 this phase requires only $\lceil 1152/64 \rceil = 18$ cycles.
+Using Trivium_X256 for example only $\lceil 1152/64 \rceil = 5$ cycles are needed.
+We note that these numbers of initialization cycles are in the same range as required for the pipelined block-based primitives discussed in Section 3 (5 for full SPEEDY, 24 for full Gimli).
 Alternatively, in order to skip the initialization phase altogether, the state of each Trivium (resp., Bivium) instance can be completely filled with 288 bits (resp., 177 bits) of TRNG output.
 In this case, the respective instance's output can be used immediately in the masked implementation without any further delay.
 Yet, due to the limited efficiency of TRNGs, this approach is often less convenient, especially when multiple Trivium (resp., Bivium) instances in parallel are needed.